-During the 2024 program year the City of Lawrence will continue to fund homeless outreach initiatives.
-This year, the City of Lawrence created the Homeless Solutions Division, which is funded by the City General Fund and Special Alcohol Fund.
+During the 2025 program year the City of Lawrence will continue to fund homeless outreach initiatives.
+During the 2024 program year, the City of Lawrence created the Homeless Solutions Division, which is funded by the City General Fund and Special Alcohol Fund.
 Under this new Division, the City of Lawrence has taken on ownership of leading homeless outreach.
 The City of Lawrence has worked alongside key homeless service providers to create a multidisciplinary homeless outreach team titled the Homeless Response Team (HRT).
 This outreach team is comprised of a City of Lawrence staff member, the Homeless Outreach Coordinator, and outreach team members from many different disciplinaries such as Substance Use Treatment Peer Support Specialist, Emergency Shelter Outreach Team member, Mental Health Peer Specialist, Community Health Care Coordinator, Crisis Intervention Team member from the Lawrence Kansas Police Department, and Emergency Medical staff from the Lawrence-Douglas County Fire and Medical.
 This team is charged with working outdoors in the community to locate our unsheltered homeless neighbors where they are, building relationships, and working to connect them to key services.
 The end goal of the HRT is to help these individuals leave the places not meant for human habitation and enter the Lawrence Community Shelter, Family Promise shelter, Willow Domestic Violence Center, or other temporary housing solutions.
 Outreach workers are often the front door to the continuum of care, and housing to achieve the goals set forth by the community's strategic plan framework to move the needle and keep homelessness a rare and brief occurrence.
 Outreach efforts focus on building relationships with the unsheltered to ultimately build good rapport to be successful when attempting to get this population to engage with case managers and other mental, medical, and substance use providers.
 Case managers assist this population with service referrals, obtaining identification, transportation to mental, and medical health appointments, court requirements, employment opportunities, and to secure all types of benefits.
 The social service network in Lawrence has a plentiful number of providers and resources.
 Thus, providing ample opportunities for inter-agency partnership.
 Currently meetings are held quarterly to bring together service providers, and case managers to discuss resource opportunities and delivery.
 Lawrence, being part of the Balance of State Continuum of Care, is part of discussions to centralize intake on a statewide level, and local service providers, outreach workers, and case managers have free access to the Homeless Management Information System (HMIS).
 Case management and supportive services provided for those experiencing homelessness has proven to be best practice, and the most effective way to transition the unsheltered person/s or family into housing, and to sustain that housing.
+The HRT has a Standard Operating Procedure for Outreaching document that is attached to this plan in the Additional Resources section.